gvolpe/gvolpe.github.io/_posts/2020-02-11-the-art-of-interviewing-engineers.md

 This is sort of a monarchy where you, the candidate, are judged by an individual who might not be as competent as two or more persons in doing so.

 I cannot enumerate the number of times I have disagreed with my colleagues while interviewing a candidate.
-We all have different points of view, so having at least one more brain in the room will open up the chance for debate and avoid ending up in a biased decision.
+We all have different points of view, so having at least one more brain in the room will open up the chance for debate and avoid ending up with a biased decision.

 Having two or more engineers applies to conducting any other interview, such as system design, code review, or behavioral assessment.